Hours of Operation

 If anyone has the pleasure of meeting Kaleolani, you will notice her knowledge of the art of ulana lauhala and love for quilting, hula and lei making, a big change from being a dental technician, which she was for 30 years.
 She has been a mea ho`okipa at the Cultural Center since 2005.
 She has learned the traditions of the Hawaiian culture from many cultural specialists.
 She studied hula under Kumu Aunty Lani Kalama and Aunty Healani Kekela, Hawaiian quilting from Lillian Macedo, weaving from Aunty Elizabeth “Maluihi” Lee and Uncle Peter Park, and the art of haku lei making from Kalili Hansen.
 Her knowledge expands to the art of Hawaiian implements; `ipuheke, `uli`uli puniu, pu`ili and `ohe hano ihu.
 Her passion for plants has led her to Marie McDonald’s farm in Waimea and Aikane Nursery in Hawi.
 She was an Ethno Botanical Intern with Amy Greenwell Bishop Museum.
 At one time she had her own landscaping business which specialized in flowerbeds.
 Originally from Oakland, California, arrived on the Big Island in1984 and married her husband Don in 1985, they have a son Brian who lives in Sunnyville, California.
 When she is not here she enjoys plant material gathering for lei making and lauhala weaving, which she visits Kohala frequently, where her ancestors are from.
 Her discovery revealed that her great great grandmother was from Kohala and practiced La`au Lapa`au and also was a mid-wife.

-MICHELLE KAULAMAHIEHIE AMARAL
+MICHELLE KAULUMAHIEHIE AMARAL

 Mea Ho‘okipa, Ka‘ūpūlehu Cultural Center